ichi-h/dart_clipboard/README.md

 bash ./make_symlink.sh
 ```

-or copy the library to the Dart project directory.
+or copy it to the Dart project directory.

 ```shell
 # on Windows